 Erected 1993 by State of New Hampshire.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Major General John Sullivan (about 400 feet away, measured in a direct line); Major General John Sullivan Memorial (about 400 feet away); Durham New Hampshire War Memorial Marker (approx. 0.4 miles away); The Alexander Scammell Bridge over the Bellamy River Wentworth Cheswill (approx. 4 miles away); Dover NH Libby WWI Memorial (approx. 4½ miles away); Maurice J. Burke Memorial (approx. 4.8 miles away); Dover NH Civil War Memorial (approx. 4.8 miles away).
+Major General John Sullivan (about 400 feet away, measured in a direct line); Major General John Sullivan Memorial (about 400 feet away); Durham New Hampshire War Memorial Marker The Alexander Scammell Bridge over the Bellamy River (approx. 3.3 miles away); Wentworth Cheswill (approx. 4 miles away); Dover NH Libby WWI Memorial (approx. 4˝ miles away); Maurice J. Burke Memorial (approx. 4.8 miles away); Dover NH Civil War Memorial (approx. 4.8 miles away).
 Touch for a list and map of all markers in Durham.

 Credits.
 This page was last revised on August 6, 2016.
-This page originally submitted on August 3, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 245 times since then and 24 times this year.
+It was originally submitted on August 3, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 340 times since then and 22 times this year.
 Photos: 1, 2. submitted on August 3, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.